-Indicator details: Description The proportion of enrolled children aged 4 and 5 years as at 1 July of the collection year, who are attending in the year before full-time schooling a quality early childhood education program(s) for 600 hours per year.
+Indicator details: Indicator details: Description The proportion of enrolled children aged 4 and 5 years as at 1 July of the collection year, who are attending in the year before full-time schooling a quality early childhood education program(s) for 600 hours per year.
 Numerator The number of children aged 4 and 5 years as at 1 July of the collection year, who are attending in the year before full-time schooling one or more quality early childhood education program(s) for a total of 600 hours or more in the collection year.
 Numerator data elements Child/Person URL data elements: Early childhood education program attendance indicator (METeOR Id 602298) Date of birth (METeOR Id 287007) Early childhood education hours attended (per week) (METeOR Id 602308) Service provider organisation URL data elements: Number of early childhood education program service operation weeks (METeOR Id 602358) Denominator The number of children aged 4 and 5 years as at 1 July of the collection year, who are enrolled in the year before full-time schooling in one or more quality early childhood education program(s), for a total of 600 hours or more in the collection year.
 Denominator data elements Child/Person URL data elements: Early childhood education program enrolment indicator (METeOR Id 602301) Date of birth (METeOR Id 287007) Early childhood education program hours enrolled (per week) (METeOR Id 602310) Service provider organisation URL data elements: Number of early childhood education program service operation weeks (METeOR Id 602358) Computation Numerator ÷ Denominator X 100 = Proportion Refer to flow chart PI 4: Proportion of enrolled children who attend, in the year before full-time school, quality early childhood education program(s) for 600 hours per year Presentation Proportion Calculation rules This performance indicator requires child level data.
 For instructions on creating unique child records from child episode data, including how to treat multiple enrolments and repeat enrolments over time, see Appendix A: 'Creating unique child records from episode records'.
 Attendance at a program(s) for a total of 600 hours or more per year is determined by multiplying 'Early childhood education program hours attended (per week)' by the 'Number of early childhood education program service operation weeks' to gain a figure above or below 600 hours per year.
 Where a child is attending across multiple service providers, the calculation will be the sum of (hours attended at each service multiplied by the service operation weeks for that service).
 Age is calculated for children using their date of birth, referenced to their age at 1 July of the collection year.
 Numerator:

-The numerator is obtained by summing all children aged 4 or 5 years who have a 'Yes' response against the child level data element 'Early childhood education program attendance indicator' (representing attendance in the year before full-time schooling), and who attend a program(s) for a total of 600 hours or more per year.
-Denominator: The denominator is obtained by summing all children aged 4 or 5 years who have a 'Yes' response against the child level data element 'Early childhood education program enrolment indicator' (representing enrolment in the year before full-time schooling), and who are enrolled in a program(s) for a total of 600 hours or more per year.
+Denominator : The denominator is obtained by summing all children aged 4 or 5 years who have a 'Yes' response against the child level data element 'Early childhood education program enrolment indicator' (representing enrolment in the year before full-time schooling), and who are enrolled in a program(s) for a total of 600 hours or more per year.
 Identifiers Person ID (SLK 581): The SLK will provide a unique identifier for the vast majority of children.
 For the small percentage that may have the same SLK, legitimate duplicates can be identified by jurisdictions by using a child/student database to check the name, date of birth, sex and address details of each child with an identical SLK.
 Matching SLKs should be identified appropriately.
 See Appendix A: 'Creating unique child records from episode records'.
-Identifier data Child/Person URL data elements: elements Statistical linkage key 581 (METeOR ld 349895) Data collection de Data collection details Data source(s) Numerator: NECECC Denominator: NECECC Frequency of data source collection Numerator: Annual Denominator: Annual
+Identifier data elements Child/Person URL data elements:Statistical linkage key 581 (METeOR Id 349895) Data collection de etails Data source(s) Numerator: NECECC Denominator: NECECC Frequency of Numerator: Annual